DARKSEC-OPS/python-ethsec/README.md

 nslookup domainname: looks up the ip address for whatever domain name you insert

+dig a <hostname>: find the IP address associated with a domain name

 netstat: displays the current network connections and listening ports. port 22 = SSH
 - -a: displays all established connections and listening ports
 - -b: shows the program associated with each listening port and established connection